aryan-karadia/Mock-Schedule-Builder/README.md

 # Mock Volunteering Schedule Builder

 This project is a Java application that generates daily task schedules for volunteers working at a mock wildlife rescue center.
 This project is a prime example of starting with a client definition and creating test-driven code.
 The project was created with fellow engineering students following a self-made timeline.
 This timeline started with a UML diagram created from a client definition, followed by a test suite to ensure object-oriented programming principles are obeyed.
-As the code is developed, continious updating of the UML and test suite is adhered to follow code.
+As the code is developed, continuous updating of the UML and test suite is adhered to follow code.

 ## How it Works